A Few Spaces Remaining!

 Will I receive community service hours?

-Each participant who successfully completes VISIONS receives a Certificate of Service that includes project details and the service hours associated with the program location.
+Each participant who successfully completes a VISIONS high school or middle school program receives a Certificate of Service that includes project details and the service hours associated with the program location.
 We also are happy to provide participants with special forms or letters that may be required by their school.

 Does VISIONS offer Custom Programs for groups or spring break trips?